-But as a reference, here are a few facts to consider:
+Here are a few general facts to consider:

 - Generally speaking, temperatures above 72 degrees (22ºC), favor more the lactobacillus species.

 If you ferment in a warm climate, you might have difficulties with the lacto fermentation process simply because the high temperature will promote the growth of yeast and unwanted bacteria.
-Using a starter culture helps a lot, but might not be enough for a successful fermentation.
-If you have a cellar or some cooler place in your house, then you can succeed.
+Using a starter culture helps, and might be enough for a successful fermentation.

 NOTE: During the first part of fermentation don’t put the lids on too tight.
-Much gas is produced by the bacteria pressure can build in the jars.
+Much gas is produced by the bacteria pressure and can build in the jars.
 Open the lid for a second daily to let the gas out.
 When storing the jars in the fridge the fermentation process calms down considerably.
 Then lids can be screwed on tighter to keep air out.